Ever wanted to know how to build an app?

 All apps have bugs.
 Bugs are unavoidable because software is written by humans and humans are imperfect.
 One tiny spelling mistake or misplaced comma among 20,000 lines of code can cause an app to function incorrectly.

-Building an app is as much about writing code as it is about debugging it.
+Building an app is as much about debugging code as it is about writing it.

 Some bugs are more destructive than others.
 A big bug can cause the app to crash or fail to load.
 A small one might just result in a slight visual misalignment or it might even go completely undetected.